NFL Week 4 picks: Broncos rip the Raiders, Giants get first win of the season

 4:25 p.m.
 ET (CBS):

-If you thought things were bad in Oakland after the Oakland Raiders got blown out Sunday night, just wait until you see what's happening in Denver.
+If you thought things were bad in Oakland after the Oakland Raiders got blown out on Sunday night, just wait until you see what's happening in Denver.
 Either there's a city-wide power outage and people are in serious need of heat or someone's really upset with Von Miller .

-The person above clearly isn't upset with Miller for football reasons, but it would be understandable if he was because Miller made one of the biggest blunders of the game against Buffalo.
+The person above clearly isn't upset with Miller for football reasons, but it would be understandable if he was because Miller actually made one of the biggest blunders of the game against Buffalo.
 Midway through the fourth quarter, Miller got flagged for pulling one of the oldest tricks in the book on Buffalo Bills quarterback Tyrod Taylor in Denver's 26-16 loss.

-The good news for the Broncos this week is that they get a chance to rebound by going up against a Raiders team that only put up 128 yards of total offense Sunday.
+The good news for the Broncos this week is that they get a chance to rebound by going up against a Raiders team that only put up 128 yards of total offense on Sunday.
 If you want to know how bad that is, only five teams have put up 130 yards or less in a game since 2014.
 The bad news for the Raiders is that those five teams went 0-4 in their following game.
-Basically, when your offense is that bad, it's almost impossible to fix all your problems in one week.
+Basically, when you're offense is that bad, it's almost impossible to fix all your problems in one week.
 It's also almost impossible to fix all your problems when you have to do the fixing against one of the best defenses in the league, and that's what the Raiders will have to do against the Broncos.
 If the Washington Redskins defense shut down the Raiders, I'm almost afraid of what the Broncos will do.

-Now, this is the part where I tell you that I'm going to pick the Broncos, but that it actually means nothing because I'm 0-3 picking Denver games this season.
-I'm only mentioning this because they're the ONLY TEAM in the NFL I've completely whiffed on.
+Now, this is the part where I tell you that I'm going to pick the Broncos, but that it actually means nothing because I'm 0-3 picking Denver games this year.
+I'm only mentioning this because they're the ONLY TEAM in the NFL I've completely whiffed on this season.
 It's like opposite day, just do the opposite of what I pick when the Broncos are playing.

-The only thing uglier than my ability to pick Broncos games was these three contestants who showed up on "Jeopardy!" and tried to do an NFL topic.
+The only thing uglier than my ability to pick Broncos' games this year was these three contestants who showed up on Jeopardy and tried to do an NFL topic.

 The pick: Broncos 27-17 over Raiders